fbascunan/niufoods_monitor_v1/README.md

 (stage 2)
+- add a dashboard

-- improve the models with a real shape
+- improve the models with a realistic shape
+    - adds attributes for the devices and restaurants
     - standardize the status of the devices and restaurants
+    - add error management and validations properly

+- improve the test suite with factories and rspec
 - evaluat if we will use usecases or services folder

-- add a dashboard
+(stage 3)
+- cover the edge cases
-- improve the test suite with factories and rspec
+- improve the script
   - use the api properly simulating data coming from a restaurant
-- add error management and validations properly
+- configure docker and docker-compose

-(stage 3)
-- cover the border cases
+- specify the instructions to run the project
+- create a diagram with the flow of the project